art-framework-suite/hep-hpc/README.md

     ```
 1. Invoke CMake:
     ```
+    CC=<c-compiler> CXX=<c++-compiler> FC=<Fortran-compiler> \
-    CC=<c-compiler> CXX=<c++-compiler> cmake -DCMAKE_BUILD_TYPE=<Debug|Release|RelWithDebInfo> <path-to-repository-top-dir>
+      cmake -DCMAKE_BUILD_TYPE=<Debug|Release|RelWithDebInfo> <path-to-repository-top-dir>
     ```
     The `CMakeLists.txt` file includes a safeguard against invoking CMake from within the source directory, but you may still have to remove some debris if you do this unintentionally.
+    CMake will detect the presence or absence of MPI and build (or not) code depending on it as appropriate.
+1. Build the code:
+    ```
+    make [-j #]
+    ```
+1. Run the tests:
+    ```
+    ctest [-j #]
+    ```

+N.B.
 If you wish to update gtest with respect to Google, use a modern git to do the following:
     ```
     git submodule update --remote --merge
     ```
     This will cause the index representing the gtest "head" to be updated in your local repository.
-This can be committed and pushed upstream in order to propagate it, but don't forget to test first.
+This can be committed if you wish.

+## Using the code ##

+The main user-facing classes are `Ntuple` and `Column` -- see the documentation in each header for details, and `test/hdf5/Ntuple_t.cpp` for an example of use.
+After running the tests, you may run `h5dump` on `test/hdf5/test-ntuple.h5` to examine the structure of the data saved.

+## Future work ##

+The column specification system will be extended to allow user specification of dataset properties such as chunking and compression.

+## Contribution guidelines ##

+Please fork the repository and send pull requests.

-### Who do I talk to? ###
+## Who do I talk to? ##

-Send all queries to the owner of the repository, paterno at fnal dot gov.
+Send all queries to paterno at fnal dot gov.